mszostok/version/docs/customization/pretty/layout.md

 # Layout

-!!! tip
+!!! note ""
-    Layout is mostly about structured arrangement of a pretty version's data.
+    Layout focuses on structured arrangement of a pretty version's data.

 To define the layout use the [Go templating](https://pkg.go.dev/html/template).
 You can use also [version's pkg built-in functions](https://github.com/mszostok/version/blob/main/style/go-tpl-funcs.go) that respect the [formatting settings](./format.md).
 Additionally, all helper functions defined by the [Sprig template library](https://masterminds.github.io/sprig/) are also available.